raspberrypilearning/drum-star/en/step_8.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Upgrade your project with more drums to upgrade to and more backdrops as you play more amazing venues.
+Upgrade your project with more drums and more backdrops as you play more amazing venues.
 </div>
 <div>
 ![](images/upgrade-project.png){:width="300px"}